r3ps4J/r3_prospecting/README.md

 ## Legal

 I'll paste something regarding a license down here.
 Any changes to this script should link back to me.
-You can always make a pull request if you have good extra stuff like new types of notifications.
+You can always make a pull request if you have good extra stuff.

 ### License
 r3_prospecting - Prospecting handler for ESX.